Quebrada de las Conchas: The Most Beautiful Drive in Salta, Argentina

 On our first visit we were lucky to arrive at the same time as a massive tour bus.
 I have never said that before (and likely never will again).

 However, this particular tour group was a large group of Argentine retirees.
-They formed a dance party, singing and dancing with the musicians in the amphitheater.
+They formed a dance party, singing and dancing with the folklorico music in the amphitheater.
 It was such a memorable experience.

 Garganta del Diablo – The Devil’s Throat

-This particular Garganta del Diablo (below) is the remains of a waterfall long gone dry.
+This particular Garganta del Diablo is the remains of a waterfall long gone dry.

-This final formation is smaller than the Anfiteatro but no less stunning.
-You’re allowed to climb up the rocks and explore inside the canyon.
+This final formation (the first if coming from Salta) is smaller than the Anfiteatro but no less stunning.
+You’re allowed to climb up the rocks and explore deeper inside the canyon.

-Don’t miss the woman outside selling tortilla rellena (with regional goat cheese).
-There are also artisans here selling jewelry and other handicrafts.
+🐷 Tortilla Tip: Don’t miss the woman outside selling tortilla rellena (with regional goat cheese) cooked fresh in the moment.

 Puente Morales – The bridge from Relatos Salvajes